google/lovefield/docs/dd_index.md

 # Lovefield Design Documents

-The design documents listed below are still working drafts and may change significantly.
+The design documents listed below are still work in progress.

 ## Table of Contents